 Not only fish is delicious, it’s among the healthiest foods on the planet.
 As a great source of omega-3 fats and vitamin D, fish often has the throne on our plate.

-Well, seafood lovers here are 15 types of fish you should avoid and what to eat instead.
+Here are 15 types of fish you should never eat and what to eat instead:

 An eel is also called unagi on many sushi menus.
 It matures slowly and it is being overfished putting it in danger of collapse.